harukaxxxx/TechTreeMoe/resource/pending/README.md

-# Padding folder for workflow
+# Pending folder for workflow
 Put character images in this folder and rename it in format "-PASA001-1"